iurjoh/Build-a-blog/README.md

 "python3 manage.py createsuperuser" to create a new admin panel

 ## Install summernote
-"pip3 install django-summernote" and update requirements.txt
+"pip3 install django-summernote" and use "pip3 freeze --local requirements.txt" to update requirements.txt.

 ## ERRORS